janm-dev/links/README.md

 ## How it works

-Links has X main parts:
+Links has 3 main parts:

 - The redirector server, responsible for redirecting incoming HTTP(S) requests to their destinations
 - A backend store (e.g. Redis), responsible for storing redirect and vanity path information